 - Serve as point person for all departments on high-level operational needs, such as budget questions and approvals, increasing staffing, or salary questions and issues.

 - Serve as point of contact to office landlord and facilities manager, overseeing adherence to terms of the lease.

-- Support the building of annual revenue projections and revenue generating engagement strategies, especially related to earned revenue models.
+- Support the building of annual revenue projections and revenue generating engagement strategies.

 - Support the organization’s development, business partnerships, and special event strategy, especially as it relates to the collaboration of the Marketing, Partnerships, and Operations functions of the organization.